hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 configuration file located at `/etc/consul-template.d/consul-template.hcl`.
-You will also need to specify the [template stanza][ct-template-stanza] so you can render each of the following on your nodes at the specified location from the provided templates (the actual templates will be provided in the next step):
+You will also need to specify the [template stanza][ct-template-stanza] so you can render each of the following on your nodes at the specified location from the templates you created in the previous step:

 * Node certificate
 * Node private key
 * CA public certificate

-We will also specify the template stanza to create certs and keys for the Nomad CLI (which defaults to HTTP but will need to use HTTPS once once TLS is enabled in our cluster).
+We will also specify the template stanza to create certs and keys from the templates we previously created for the Nomad CLI (which defaults to HTTP but will need to use HTTPS once once TLS is enabled in our cluster).

 Your `consul-template.hcl` configuration file should look similar to the following (you will need to provide this to each node in the cluster):